Extreme Ghostbusters Fans

 'I don't really know what I am,' said Oscar.
 'I just know how I feel.
 Anyway, I'm sure they'll be fine with it.'

 'I hope so,' said Jessica.
-'And I hope Kevin chooses you.'
+'And I hope you and Kevin have a great time at the dance.'

 'Thanks, Jess,' said Oscar.